ubm-driverless/ubm-docs/docs/guides/ADD_DOCUMENTATION.md

 3. **Verify that the website works as expected with your added pages**

-    1. Enable the ubm-docs environment.
-If you use a bash shell run:
+    1. Create and setup the python virtual environment.

         ```bash
+        python -m venv venv
+        pip install -r requirements.txt
+        ```

+    2. Enable the virtual environment (for bash shell)

+        ```bash
         source ./venv/bin/activate
         ```

-    2. Modify the `PYTHONPATH` environment variable for the current terminal session
+    3. Modify the `PYTHONPATH` environment variable for the current terminal session and serve locally the website with mkdocs

         ```bash
         export PYTHONPATH="$PYTHONPATH:$(pwd)/src"
-        ```

-    3. Serve locally the website with mkdocs

-        ```bash
         mkdocs serve
         ```